musselwhizzle/Focus-Points/docs/Troubleshooting_FAQ.md

 This is a special but very typical case of "No focus points recorded".
 The photo was taken with manual focus (MF), so there is no autofocus (AF) information in the metadata.

 <img src="../screens/Troubleshooting 3.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>

+### "Focus point recorded in manual focus mode"

+Fujifilm cameras store focus information when using the manual focus mode (AF-M).

+Unlike autofocus-determined focus points, manual focus points do not necessarily indicate the sharpest parts of an image.
+Instead, they **represent the center of the focus area** selected by the camera user (single point / zone / wide).

+When the photographer uses the selected focus area to focus the image and this area is small (single point), the displayed focus point will probably correspond to a sharp part of the image.
+Otherwise, the displayed focus point may end up over an unsharp part of the image.

+In manual focus mode, you need to recall the circumstances in which the image was captured in order to make sense of the focus point information.

 ### "Focus info missing from file"